gbrickell/starter_maker_PCB/README.md

 ## ESP8266 microcontroller code
 Just Arduino IDE (C/C++) example code is provided and it was developed and tested using a 30pin ESP8266 microcontroller NodeMCU v1.0 module.

-For the buzzer_player and the various LED1_flash_web??? example code, 'data' is used that needs to be loaded into SPIFFS before compiling and uploading the code.
+For the buzzer_player and the various versions of LED1_flash_web*** example code, 'data' is used that needs to be loaded into SPIFFS before compiling and uploading the code.